0x1h/Github-User-API/README.md

 ## Configuration

-make sure setup node LTS, and launch **lite-server**, run in terminal `npm start`, if you will change something I would recommend you tu run in another terminal
+make sure setup node LTS, and launch **lite-server**, run in terminal `npm start`, if you will change something I would recommend you tu run in another terminaldasd
 `tsc --watch`